cmu-delphi/delphi-epidata/docs/api/sensors.md

 # Digital Surveillance Sensors

-This is the documentation of the API for accessing the Digital Surveillance Sensors (`sensors`) endpoint of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+This is the API documentation for accessing the Delphi's Digital Surveillance Sensors (`sensors`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: